RIVCoin: an alternative, integrated, CeFi/DeFi-Vaulted Cryptocurrency: Theoretical Foundation

 Clearly, the expected value of the signal is exactly equal to the future value of the security: on average the signal is a non-distorted forecast of the future price.
-The informed agent makes her decisions based on information coming from the signal given the probability density (\ref{fcond}). \\ \\ Therefore, the demand of informed agent $ Y_{I} $ is expressed as follows: \\ \\ As a final step, we explicit the role of noise traders, whose demand function is assumed to be a pure random variable $ \tilde{h} $ is normally distributed and i.i.d., such that:
+The informed agent makes her decisions based on information coming from the signal given the probability density (\ref{fcond}).